The death of the greatest cricketer of them all

 A bad boy is born.
-Stuart MacGill has rubbed a few people up the wrong way in his time - he was banned from the Devon League in England after a fight with an opposition player - and that, along with the presence of Shane Warne, limited his Test caps.
-He was very successful in that time, though, and was the second highest wicket-taker in 2003 with 57 scalps.
+Stuart MacGill has rubbed a few people up the wrong way in his time - he was banned from the Devon League in England after a fight with an opposition player - and that, along with the presence of Shane Warne, limited the number of his Test caps.
+He was very successful in that time, though, and was the second-highest wicket-taker in 2003, with 57 scalps.
 MacGill retired in 2008, capping a career in which he made headlines more for being out of the Australian team (including refusing to tour Zimbabwe on principle) rather than for his performances in it.
-But he made a spirited comeback in the inaugural Big Bash League in 2011-12 at the age of 40, taking seven wickets in the Sydney Sixers' victorious campaign.
+But he made a spirited comeback in the inaugural Big Bash League in 2011-12, at the age of 40, taking seven wickets in Sydney Sixers' victorious campaign.

 Ian Botham's first Test hundred, made today in Christchurch, was a relatively sedate affair.
 It included a six and 12 fours, but took 312 minutes.
 It was crucial, though: England went on to win by 174 runs, with Botham adding eight wickets for good measure.
 An allrounder had arrived.

-Only Don Bradman, Wally Hammond and Brian Lara have made more Test double-centuries than Javed Miandad, who made the last of his six in Auckland today.
+Javed Miandad made the last of his six double-centuries, in Auckland today.
 New Zealand were on the receiving end in a match of few thrills: Javed's 271 was the basis of Pakistan's 616 for 5 declared, and though they enforced the follow-on, just, they were left with only 50 overs to bowl the Kiwis out a second time, and didn't manage it.

 A true cricketing great was born.
 John Arlott didn't play the game at any high level, but he'll always be remembered as the Voice of Cricket.
 With his soft Hampshire burr he gave the listener the sense of being in the best seat in the house: Brian Johnston said "you could smell bat oil when he spoke".
 After working in a planning office, a mental hospital, and as a policeman, Arlott came late to cricket commentary, but he was born for the unique properties of radio, and his last stint in the Test commentary box - during the Centenary Test at Lord's in 1980 - overshadowed the match itself.
 As Arlott uttered his last words, play stopped as the whole ground stood to applaud him.
 He died in 1991, and in a Wisden Cricket Monthly obituary David Frith wrote: "A great English oak has come down, and the landscape seems bare."